Milestones

 2002

-- Introduces CAMEDIA TruePrint™ Digital Imaging and Printing Kiosks.
+- Introduced CAMEDIA TruePrint™ Digital Imaging and Printing Kiosks.

-- Develops the world’s first DNA computer for gene analysis.
+- Developed the world's first DNA computer for gene analysis.

-- Develops VISERA™ video system for endoscopic surgery/examination.
+- Developed VISERA™ video system for endoscopic surgery/examination.

-- Introduces the MIC-D Digital Microscope; an educational tool that utilizes USB technology to produce a live image viewable on a computer monitor.
+- Introduced the MIC-D Digital Microscope; an educational tool that utilizes USB technology to produce a live image viewable on a computer monitor.

-- Announces the New OLA2500™ Lab Automation System and the Next Generation AU400™ and AU640™ e-Class Analyzers.
+- Announced the New OLA2500™ Lab Automation System and the Next Generation AU400™ and AU640™ e-Class Analyzers.

 2001